-Australia, like Canada, is a resource rich-country but Australia has struggled in recent years due to its reliance on natural resources and its close trading ties with Asia.
+Australia, like Canada, is a resource rich-country, but Australia has struggled economically in recent years due to its reliance on natural resources and its close trading ties with Asia.

-The economy in Western Australia is tightening.
-Many mega oil and gas projects have finished their construction phases and thousands of jobs are continuing to be lost as a result.
+The economy in Western Australia has tightened.
+Many mega oil and gas projects have finished their construction phases, and thousands of jobs are continuing to be lost as a result.

 Here’s why moving to Canada from Australia could be the right move for you.